carlielbot/docker_trabajoPracticas/README.md

 # Intern proyect - Fidesol

 Proyect for the creation of a React.js client, php with Laravel framework and mariaDB database for the creation of statistical data generated from `restcountries.com`.
+The documentation for this project is done by phpDoc and jsDoc on the code of the project.

 ## Requirements